dylancolwill/misp-taxii/docs/setup.md

   -H "Accept: application/taxii+json;version=2.1" \
   -H "Content-Type: application/taxii+json;version=2.1"
 ```
 or check/run `tests/discovery_test.py` for Python example.
+Ensure to configure enpoints accordingly in test files.
 To run tests, MISP auth key is required to be set in `creds.py`.
 ```
 python -m tests.discovery_test
 ```

 Additionally, open `demo/index.html` for a visual interaction, set MISP auth key in `demo/script.js` and update endpoints accordingly, not required but is easier for testing.